 The first stage is the contact formation where the soft material makes an intimate contact with the surface.
-If that surface is rough, the extent of real contact and the air pockets remaining trapped at the interface depend on the interplay between the viscoelastic properties of the PSA, the strength of adhesive interactions at the interface and the topography of the surface (Creton and Leibler 1996, Fuller and Tabor 1975, Hui et al 2000, Persson et al 2004).
+If that surface is rough, the extent of real contact and the air pockets remaining trapped at the interface depend on the interplay between the viscoelastic properties of the PSA, the strength of adhesive interactions at the and the topography of surface(Persson et al., 2004, Hui et al., 2000, Creton and Leibler, 1996, Fuller and Tabor, 1975).
 After the contact has been established, the probe is normally maintained in contact for a set dwell time, and subsequently removed at a constant velocity.
-During this stage the force first returns to zero and then becomes tensile as shown schematically on figure 5.
-The initial deformation of the layer is homogeneous, but around the peak stress, the video camera reveals the nucleation and growth of cavities, which grow first relatively parallel to the interface and then can grow normal to the interface and form the fibrillar structure previously observed from the side.
+During this stage the force first returns to zero and then becomes tensile as shown schematically on the interface and then can grow normal to the interface and form the fibrillar structure previously observed from the side.
 The details of such a scenario depend strongly on the material properties of the adhesive and on the surface chemistry and topography.